 Commitment and collaboration are the two key driving elements of Arden Forest MAT.
 The schools within the MAT are committed to the success of each school ensuring better opportunities and experiences for the children of each school.

 The Heads of all MAT schools meet regularly, this allows us to share challenges we are faced with and find solutions together.
 We are able to spread the load which has a positive impact on each individual’s workload as well as the mental health and wellbeing of Heads.
-Support is given to Head on preparing for Ofsted, developing SEF and Improvement Plans.
+Support is given to on preparing for Ofsted, developing SEF and Improvement Plans.

 In addition to this, networks are developed and encouraged across a range of areas allowing leaders at all levels to work together and reduce the feeling of isolation some teachers experience in all schools.